|Yugoslavia at the World Youth Cup, 1987.|

 CB/LB: Sinisa Mihajlovic

-He was capped 63 times between 1991 and 2003.
-He was one of the best defender in Serie , notably played for Roma, Sampdoria, Lazio and Inter Milan.
+Sinisa Mihajlovic was capped 63 times between 1991 and 2003 for Yugoslavia.
+He won the European Cup with Red Star Belgrade.
+In 1992, he moved to Italy and became was one of the best defender in Serie, notably played for Roma, Sampdoria, Lazio and Inter Milan.
+With Lazio, he won UEFA Cup Winners Cup: 1998–99.
 He was part of the golden generation of Yugoslav players who won the 1987 FIFA World Youth Championship in Chile.

 CB: Faruk Hadžibegić

 He was capped 61 times for Yugoslavia from 1982 to 1992.
 He went to the WC Finals in 1990.
-He was also the captain of Yugoslavia during the Qualification for Euro 1992.
-He is the second most capped Bosian player for Yugoslavian national team.
+He is the second most capped Bosian player for Yugoslavian national team and and fifth overall most capped player for the Yugoslavia national football team (61 caps During his career he played for FK Sarajevo, Real Betis, FC Sochaux and Toulouse FC.

 CB: Predrag Spasic

-Spasic was the starting centerback at Italia 1990.
+Spasic had 31 caps between 1988 and 1991.
+He represented Yugoslavia at the 1988 Summer Olympics.
+He was also the starting centerback at World Cup Finals in 1990.
 Over the course of his career he played for FK Radnicki Kragujevac, FK Partizan, Real Madrid, CA Osasuna, Atlético Marbella and FK Radnički Novi Beograd, retiring at the age of 31.

 LB: Robert Jarni

 He was a member of Yugoslavia's Golden Generation of the 1990's.
 He went to the WC Finals in 1990 with Yugoslavia and later, represented Croatia at the WC Finals in 1998, where they reached the semifinal.
-Professionally, he had played in big clubs such as Juventus and Real Madrid.
+Professionally, he began Hadjuk Split had played in big clubs such as Juventus and Real Madrid as well as Real Betis where he played the longest.
+He also played in England and Italy.

 DM: Srečko Katanec